-Both asthma and chronic obstructive pulmonary disease (COPD) can cause serious respiratory symptoms.
-Knowing the difference between the two is key to effective treatment.
+Knowing the difference between these two respiratory conditions is key to effective treatment.

 To make a diagnosis, doctors will evaluate a person’s symptoms, their medical history, and do a physical exam.
 People who have breathing problems can get a faster, more accurate diagnosis by providing clear details about their symptoms, lifestyle, and medical issues.